 What is it?

-Antigen tests detect viral RNA.
+PCR tests detect viral RNA.
 This requires taking a swab from the nose and throat and then analysing the specimen in the lab using the polymerase chain reaction (PCR).
 You may see these tests referred to as PCR tests.

 They aim to answer: do I carry coronavirus now?
-If you want to see if you have had covid-19 and developed antibodies, you should take an antibody test.
+If you want to see if you have had COVID-19 and developed antibodies, you should take an antibody test.

 Should I also take the antibody test?

 Our recommendation is to use both the COVID-19 Antibody and PCR COVID-19 clinical testing service.
-This is the only way to be certain that you have developed an immune response and that the Covid-19 virus has left your body.
+This is the only way to be certain that you have developed an immune response and that the COVID-19 virus has left your body.